Using artificial intelligence at work

 What else do I need to know:

-• The use of unauthorised AI tools at Derbyshire County Council is considered a data breach, and employees may be dealt with under our disciplinary process
+- the use of unauthorised AI tools at we considered a data breach, and employees may be dealt with under our disciplinary process

-• If you’re unsure whether you should be using an AI tool, check with the information governance team at cst.infogov@derbyshire.gov.uk
+- if you're unsure whether you should be using an AI tool, check with the information governance team, email cst.infogov@derbyshire.gov.uk